Shak2000/USDomesticPopulationFlows/README.md

 - `data/`: Directory containing the data loaded into the database
   - `stateinflow2122.csv`: Records of population inflows to each state for 2021-2022
   - `stateoutflow2122.csv`: Records of population outflows to each state for 2021-2022
-  - Similarly named `.csv` files for both inflows and outflows for every tax year from 2011-2012 to 2020-2021.
+  - Similarly named `.csv` files for both inflows and outflows covering 2011-2012 through 2020-2021.

 ## Getting Started